 With that said, please note that everything laid down in this guide is based on my own research and personal experience.
 Thanks to the interesting economic climate we’re in, prices are subject to change.
 You may also decide to inflate your Thailand trip costs if you’re feeling rich so keep in mind that these are guidelines – not gospel.

 All prices in this guide are given in USD.
 Thailand’s currency is the Thai Baht (THB).
-As of April 2022, 1 USD = 35.03 Thai Baht.
+Find out how much your money is worth today by using the up-to-date converter below.

 I’ve created a handy table for you below that outlines the cost of a trip to Thailand day-to-day, and over a two-week period.
 You’ll see that 2 weeks in Thailand cost very little!